iptq/deductive-failures-hsf/450_cats.md

 First I tried to find differences between the logkeys program provided and the actual logkeys program from the internet, but there wasn't really any important clue.

 After a bit of exploration, I looked at the `logkeys.cc` source, and it seems that the `DEFAULT_LOG_FILE` is at `/var/log/logkeys.log`.
-So it seems that whoever used this VM before must have already had their keys logged.
+Sure enough, there was a `logkeys.log` file inside `/var/log`.
+So it seems that whoever used this VM before must have already gotten keylogged.
+Let's take a look at the log file.